birdflag/birdflag.github.io/_projects/2020-09-18-museum-work.md

 ---

 ### Speculative designs for museum shows for some of my favorite institutions and artists.

----

-### Image galleries
+More about my background/experience.

 <div class="gallery" data-columns="3">